Admissions Frequently Asked Questions

 While other schools tell you when you must attend class, Monroe asks when you are able to attend, and then tailors a schedule that works around your career and family commitments.
 Flex-Scheduling is education designed to enhance your life, not to interrupt it.
 Classes start as early as 8:45 a.m. and end as late as 10:45 p.m.
 You can choose from any combination of day, evening or weekend classes.

 Tutorial workshops and laboratories provide individual attention to those students who need extra help with their studies.
 Workshops and lab sessions are scheduled on a daily basis, while evening workshops vary.
-On Fridays and Saturdays, workshops are conducted from 9:00 a.m. to 2:00 p.m., and daycare is provided for those students with children.
-In addition, an elite corps of Monroe students volunteer their time and talent to assist fellow students.
+On Fridays and Saturdays, workshops are conducted from 9:00 a.m. to 2:00 p.m In addition, an elite corps of Monroe students volunteer their time and talent to assist fellow students.
 Monroe also provides a Learning Resource Center at each campus, where students can utilize a comprehensive array of services and facilities.
 These include both professional and student tutors in all major subject areas, faculty assistance, computer programs, and audio/visual materials.

 Monroe’s Career Resource Center offers students and alumni the vast resources to help prepare and advance their career.
 Students and alumni can take advantage of career counseling, resume writing workshops, lectures by industry professionals, job fairs and more.
 Monroe is dedicated to making sure students are prepared before they enter the job market and offer students a life time career resource.